 \section{Abstract}

-We consider a three-block alternating direction method of multipliers (ADMM) for solving the nonconvex nonseparable optimization problem with linear constraint.
-Inspired by \cite{wtwice}, the third variable is updated twice in each iteration to ensure the global convergence.
-Based on the powerful Kurdyka-Łojasiewicz property, we prove that the sequence generated by the ADMM converges globally to the critical point of the augmented Lagrangian function.
-We also point out the convergence of proposed ADMM with swapping the update order of the first and second variables, and with adding a proximal term to the first variable for more general nonseparable problems, respectively.
-Moreover, we make numerical experiments on three nonconvex problems: multiple measurement vector (MMV), robust PCA (RPCA) and nonnegative matrix completion (NMC).
-The results show the efficiency and outperformance of proposed ADMM. \\ \textbf{keywords} ADMM, nonconvex nonseparable optimization, global convergence, Kurdyka-Łojasiewicz property
+We consider a 3-block Alternating Direction Method of Multipliers (ADMM) for solving nonconvex nonseparable problems with a linear constraint.
+Inspired by \cite[Sun, Toh and Yang, \textit{SIAM Journal on Optimization}, 25 (2015), pp.882-915]{wtwice}, the proposed ADMM follows the Block Coordinate Descent (BCD) cycle order $1\to 3\to 2\to 3$.
+We analyze its convergence based on the Kurdyka-Łojasiewicz property.
+We also discuss two useful extensions of the proposed ADMM with $2\to 3\to 1\to 3$ Gauss-Seidel BCD cycle order, and with adding a proximal term for more general nonseparable problems, respectively.
+Moreover, we make numerical experiments on two nonconvex problems: robust principal component analysis and nonnegative matrix completion.
+Results show the efficiency and outperformance of the proposed ADMM.